Supreme Court Grants Bail to MLA Abbas Ansari in Money Laundering Case | Law-Order

 - India

-The Supreme Court granted bail to Abbas Ansari, a member of the Suheldev Bharatiya Samaj Party and an MLA, in a money laundering case on Friday.
+The Supreme Court has granted bail to Abbas Ansari, a Member of Legislative Assembly (MLA), in a money laundering case.
+This case was initially registered by the Enforcement Directorate.

-Ansari, who is the son of the deceased gangster-politician Mukhtar Ansari, was arrested under the Prevention of Money Laundering Act, 2002, following allegations that he used firms M/s Vikas Construction and M/s Aaghaaz for illegal fund transfers.
+Ansari, son of the deceased gangster-politician Mukhtar Ansari, had previously been denied bail by the Allahabad High Court.
+The Supreme Court's bench considered the completion of the investigation and the extended period Ansari had already spent in custody before granting bail.

-In May, the Allahabad High Court denied Ansari's bail, citing a detailed investigation that linked him to illicit financial activities.
-The Supreme Court's decision comes after the ED's response to Ansari's appeal was considered.
+The court directed that Ansari be released on bail, provided he furnishes bonds to the trial court's satisfaction.
+This decision follows an earlier bail granted in a separate case involving alleged threats during a jail visit.

 (With inputs from agencies.)